When an author visits bookstores around the country to promote his online-

 The whole purpose of this 50-day trip was self-promotion.
 Only after getting back home did I realize how insensitive that was.
 I'd visited bookstore after bookstore, asking each one to promote a novel that was available only through their direct competitor: Amazon.
 And yet, all the booksellers I talked to were exceedingly kind.
 This, I decided, was an industry I wanted to learn more about.
 It was time for a second trip, but this one wouldn't be about me.
 It would be about the indies.

 Documentary Trip #2 - 2020

 In 2020 my cameraman, Brayden, and I interviewed 30+ booksellers around the East Coast.
-The result is a 20-minute documentary.
-Click here to watch the trailer.
+The result is a 25-minute documentary.

 Challenged by the pandemic

 It was March of 2020, and we were all set to take the trip: me, two camera operators, and 30 days around the East Coast.
 Then came Covid.
 At first I thought it would be the death of the project.
 Then I realized that indie bookstores would need support now more than ever.
 So I found Brayden, my new camera guy--the other two ops had fallen through--and pared down the trip to 17 days.
 It was going to be a logistical nightmare, but we would make it happen.

 I didn't have much of a plan when we first started the trip.
 I had the logistics taken care of--filming times, accommodations, etc.--but the narrative of the film wasn't yet clear to me.
 All I knew was that I wanted to answer one big question: Why should people shop at an indie bookstore?